reviewed by Stuart Penney

 Highlight: “Pipes Of Peace”

-Call me a sentimental old fool, but the cover photo showing Paul standing waist deep in a river while holding his literally priceless Epiphone Texan acoustic (the “Yesterday” guitar) never fails to fill me with foreboding at what might have gone wrong.
+Call me a sentimental old fool, but the cover photo showing Paul standing waist deep in a lake while holding his literally priceless Epiphone Texan acoustic (the “Yesterday” guitar) never fails to fill me with foreboding at what might have gone wrong.
 Often dismissed as a confused hodgepodge of half-realised musical ideas, the debut Wings album has aged gracefully and contains some tremendous music, albeit sounding very much of its time.
 The raucous, powerful title track, the tuneful “Tomorrow” and the sublime “Some People Never Know” are all top notch efforts, while a bizarre cover of the 1956 Mickey and Sylvia hit “Love Is Strange”, delivered reggae style, only adds to the delight.

 Highlight: “Some People Never Know”.